Leopoldo Martins was born in 1961 in Brazil.

-His uncle Meschesse, founded the Sculpture Department of the Fine Arts School at the State Federal University during the 60’s and signed important monuments in the city, influencing the beginning of Martins’ artistic interest and trajectory.
+His uncle Meschesse, founded the Sculpture Department of the Fine Arts School at the Minas Gerais Federal State University during the 1960’s and signed important monuments in the city, influencing the beginning of Martins’ artistic interest and trajectory.
 Young, Leopoldo Martins started studying art and design and soon developed his drawing techniques.
 He graduated 1982 in Industrial Design at the Fine Arts School at the same State Federal University founded by his uncle.

-He was fascinated by the three-dimensional forms and started researching how to better express himself and transform his drawings into objects of reality.
+Leopoldo was always fascinated by three-dimensional forms and started researching how to better express himself and how to transform his drawings into three-dimensional-objects bringing it to reality.

 It was in the beginning of the 90’s when Martins met the Brazilian modernist sculptor Sonia Ebling.
-Working as her pupil during almost 10 years he felt encouraged to cast his first sculptures and to dedicate his complete carrier to Fine Arts.
+Leopoldo Martins worked as her pupil during almost ten years to finally feel encouraged to cast his first sculptures and to dedicate his complete carrier to Fine Arts as an sculptor.

-Leopoldo Martins’ detailed observation of nature and his passion for wild animals resulted in the development of his prestigious series “Felines”, exhibited at the National Museum of Fine Arts, in Rio de Janeiro in 2003 supported by his tutor Sonia Ebling that has guided him to his first pieces.
-The success of the “Felines” series naturally promoted his evolution on the national contemporary art scene and built up his approval into the selective international contemporary art market, confirming his great talent.
+The artist detailed observation of nature and his passion for wild animals resulted in the development of his first prestigious series “Felines”, exhibited at The National Museum of Fine Arts of Rio de Janeiro in 2003 supported by his tutor Sonia Ebling that has guided him to his first pieces.
+The success of the “Felines” series was then immediate and naturally promoted his evolution on the national contemporary art scene building up his approval into the selective national and international contemporary art market, confirming his great talent.
 Later on, as a result of his trajectory, he started many new artistic projects, consolidating himself as a sculptor.

 Main Solo Exhibitions

-2011 The Enchanted Forest, Billettes Luthérien Cultural Centre, Paris, France
+The Enchanted Forest, Cloître des Billettes Cultural Center, Paris, France

-2010 Sculptures of Leopoldo Martins Inimá de Paula, Art Museum of Belo Horizonte, Brazil
+Leopoldo Martins, Inimá de Paula Art Museum (MIP BH), Belo Horizonte, Brazil

-2003 Os Grandes Felinos, National Fine Arts Museum of Rio de Janeiro, Brazil
+Os Grandes Felinos, The National Fine Arts Museum of Rio de Janeiro, Brazil

 Main Collective Exhibitions